zenml-io/zenml/docs/book/getting-started/deploying-zenml/helm.md

 - the [Kubernetes client](https://kubernetes.io/docs/tasks/tools/#kubectl)
 already installed on your machine and configured to access your cluster.
 - [Helm](https://helm.sh/docs/intro/install/) installed on your machine.
+- Optional: an external Secrets Manager service (e.g. one of the managed secrets management services offered by Google Cloud, AWS, Azure or HashiCorp Vault).
+By default, ZenML stores secrets inside the SQL database that it's connected to, but you also have the option of using an external cloud Secrets Manager service if you already happen to use one of those cloud or service providers.

 To gain access to the ZenML Helm chart, you'll need to clone the ZenML repository and checkout the `main` branch, or one of the release tags: